atmanos/atmanos/README.md

-> *NOTE*: AtmanOS is highly experimental, and not particularly featureful; for
+> *NOTE*: AtmanOS is an unstable and experimental project!
-> example, it does not yet have console, network, or storage drivers.

 # AtmanOS